 Located in the holy city of Mecca in Saudi Arabia, this masjid give breathtaking sight of prayer and worship, particularly during hajj season (particular time in the muslim calendar when muslims from all over the world make a pilgrimage to Mecca).
 Although the internal design is simple, due to the sheer number of pilgrims who visit this holy place, it has an almost ethereal quality.

-Neuschwanstein Castle is a 19th-century Romanesque Revival palace on a rugged hill above the village of Hohenschwangau near Füssen in southwest Bavaria, Germany.
+The Neuschwanstein Castle is a 19th-century Romanesque Revival palace on a rugged hill above the village of Hohenschwangau, near Füssen in southwest Bavaria, Germany.
 Since it was opened to public in 1886, over sixty million people have visited the castle.
-Though it was intended that the palace have 200 rooms only 15 were completed.
+Though it was intended that the palace have 200 rooms, only 15 were completed.
 The two largest halls are the Hall of Singers and the Throne Hall.
 Composing primarily of medieval architecture, this castle on the hills is every romantics dream.

 Buckingham Palace, located in the City of Westminster, is the official London residence and principal workplace of the current British monarch.
 The palace was designed as a setting for state occasions and royal hospitality.
 It is an iconic landmark for the British people in times of national rejoicing and crisis.
 With its plush interior, symbolic rooms like the Throne room and the Green drawing room, Buckingham Palace is wrapped in an air of royal finesse.

 Paris Opera House

 Built by architect Charles Garnier, between 1857 – 1874, the opera house is located in the 9th arrondissement in the heart of Paris.
 Flaunting Neo-Baroque style architecture, this interior is the perfect embodiment of art and theatre.
 Known best for its main staircase, this theatre is a sight not to be missed.

 Image Credits: theredheadedtraveler.com